 Wolff-Parkinson-White syndrome (WPW) is a disorder of the heart’s electrical activity.
 It causes the heart to beat with an irregular rhythm and faster than normal.
 This is called tachyarrhythmia.

-In WPW, the electrical signals travel along an extra, abnormal pathway that go around the AV node.
+In WPW, the electrical signals travel along an extra, abnormal pathway that goes around the AV node.
 This causes the signals to be unregulated and to arrive at the ventricles too soon.
 The signals often alert the ventricles to contract abnormally.
 As a result, the heart beats much faster than normal.

 The extra pathway is caused by abnormal growth of tissue that connects the heart’s chambers.
 This occurs in the embryo—during the first 8 weeks after conception.